Johnny221B/Johnny221B.github.io/_pages/about.md

   - /about.html
 ---

-Jingxuan Wu is an undergraduate in the [School of Data Science (SDS)](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en).
-He is pursuing a Bachelor's degree in Data Science and Big Data Technology and has been consistently recognized for his academic excellence, including being named to the Dean’s List and receiving the Undergraduate Research Assistantship.
-Jingxuan has also been actively involved in the Statistics Society at CUHKSZ.
+Hi, this is my homepage.
+I am a senior student in the [School of Data Science (SDS)](https://sds.cuhk.edu.cn/en) at [The Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en), majoring in Data Science and Big Data Technology.
+During my undergraduate studies, I am fortunately advised by [Prof. Guanting Chen](https://gtchen430.github.io/), [Prof. Xiaocheng Li](https://xiaocheng-li.github.io/), and [Prof. Jianfeng Mao](https://sds.cuhk.edu.cn/en/teacher/268).

-Jingxuan is passionate about applying advanced machine learning, reinforcement learning, and operations research to solve complex, real-world problems.
-His research interests include the practical applications of deep learning, large language models, and optimization models.
-He has collaborated with faculty members from CUHKSZ and the University of North Carolina at Chapel Hill on various research projects, aiming to address significant operational challenges.

-He is actively seeking a Ph.D. position for Fall 2025 to further his research and continue exploring innovative solutions in the fields of data science and machine learning.
+Previously, my research was focused on:
+(1) Data-Driven Optimization
+(2) Large Language Model
+(3) Deep Learning

+Additionally, I am exploring the integration of LLMs with decision-making to address a broader range of real-world challenges: (1) how to utilize LLMs’ ability to make decision in queueing or scheduling.
+(2) how to combine data-driven optimization problems with LLMs.
 Feel free to connect with him on [LinkedIn](https://www.linkedin.com/in/jingxuan-wu-877397287/) and check out my projects on [GitHub](http://github.com/Johnny221B).

 ### Research Experience